simlal/norvi-esp32-gateway-mqtt/REPORTLOG.md

 - Used tasks to poll the connection to wifi
 - Made RSSI polling with a bit of a hack within the connection task
 - Updated the RSSI to the device display

+## Progress for 27/03/2025

+**BACKEND-SIDE:**

+- Created repo for MQTT-SQL-Flask stack: <https://github.com/simlal/MqttBroker-SQLite-Flask_minimalist-stack>
+- Base image file for MQTT-SQL-Flask stack with `docker compose`
+- Made the SQLite init tables with minimalist schema
+- Created endpoints on Flask to Consume the data from the SQL db and publish to MQTT

+**FIRMWARE:**

+- Made wifi connection work with the ESP32 gateway
+- Moved the display update to a non blocking task
+- Tested a GET request from the Gateway to the Flask app.